mdrozdo/SXACML/readme.md

+# SXACML
+Semantic extensions to XACML attribute based access control

-# Step by step instructions to run the SXACML web site.
+## Step by step instructions to run the SXACML web site.

 1. Clone the SXACML repository.
 I later assume you clone to c:\sxacml
 2. Start IntelliJ Idea.
 Make sure you have the Scala plugin installed.